rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-15-What-the-error-handling-project-group-is-working-towards.md

 To summarize on the above our plan is to:

 1. Move the error trait into core
+2. Integrate the Error trait with the panic runtime so that errors can be smoothly upgraded into panics without losing information
+    * Add a `panic_error` function for creating a panic from an `Error` type
-2. Info`'s API, similar to how you can extract the payload as a `dyn Any`
+    * Expose `dyn Error` as part of `PanicInfo`'s API, similar to how you can extract the payload as a `dyn Any`
     * Update the default panic hook in `std` to iterate over source errors and prints captured backtraces when reporting errors, if the panic came from a `dyn Error`
     * specialize `unwrap`/`expect` on result to call `panic_error` instead of `panic!`
 3. Add basic reporting logic for printing via the `Error` trait including source errors, possibly by integrating it directly with the `fmt` grammar